zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

 ```
 def sbplt_trfc_date(df_trfc):
     """
-    This function generates 2 subplots displaying how traffic volume changes with respect to time
+    This function generates 2 subplots displaying the evolution of traffic volume with respect to time

     Args:
         df_trfc: dataframes to be plotted